luzk-emory/Deep-Reinforcement-Learning/p3_collab-compet/Report.md

 #### Neural Network Architecture

-The actor network has two hidden layers, where the 1st layer has 400 nodes and the 2n layer has 300 nodes.
+The actor network has two hidden layers, where the 1st layer has 256 nodes and the 2n layer has 256 nodes.
 The critic network has a very sililar structure as the actor nework.
 The activation functions are all ReLus.

-The networks used here are the same as in [my previous project](https://github.com/luzk-emory/Udacity-Deep-Reinforcement-Learning/tree/master/p2_continuous-control).
+The networks structure used here are the same as in [my previous project](https://github.com/luzk-emory/Udacity-Deep-Reinforcement-Learning/tree/master/p2_continuous-control); only the numbers of nodes are different.

 #### Hyperparameters